-UEF: Pitkanen / Grohn have expertise in models of traumatic brain injury, including the lateral fluid percussion used here.
+UEF: Pitkänen / Grohn have expertise in models of traumatic brain injury, including the lateral fluid percussion used here.
 They have extensively characterized this model in regards to epilepsy and behavioral phenotype, progression of MRI pathologies, and response to different treatments.
-Dr Pitkanen has special interest and expertise in epileptogenesis and antiepileptogenesis treatment and was the first author of the related report of the AES/ILAE Translational Research Task Force (Epilepsia 2013) stemming from the proceedings of the London Workshop in 2012.
-Dr Grohn has expertise in MRI studies in rodents and has worked with the other sites (Einstein, Melbourne, UCLA) and the Analytical Core facility to harmonize procedures across groups.
+Dr. Pitkänen has special interest and expertise in epileptogenesis and antiepileptogenesis treatment and was the first author of the related report of the AES/ILAE Translational Research Task Force (Epilepsia 2013) stemming from the proceedings of the London Workshop in 2012.
+Dr. Grohn has expertise in MRI studies in rodents and has worked with the other sites (Einstein, Melbourne, UCLA) and the Analytics Core facility to harmonize procedures across groups.
 UEF also has expertise in miRNA studies which will be used here.

 U. Minnesota: Cloyd / Coles have expertise in pharmacokinetic and pharmacodynamics (PK/PD) modeling of drugs and formulation optimization and have collaborated with the Einstein investigators in multiple funded studies for preclinical therapy development to optimize the treatment protocols.
 They will be responsible for the PK/PD studies in this proposal.

-UBC: Dr Snutch has developed the Z944 compound and collaborated with the Melbourne group for testing this compound in other models of epileptogenesis.
+UBC: Dr. Snutch has developed the Z944 compound and collaborated with the Melbourne group for testing this compound in other models of epileptogenesis.
 He will be providing this compound to us for testing in our models.

 In summary, the experimental work involved in Project 2 will be done at 4 sites (Einstein, Melbourne, UCLA, UEF) which are also equipped to perform survival surgeries, video-EEG studies, MRI studies.
 The Eisntein and Melbourne groups will also be involved in the histology, Western blots, qRT-PCR studies that will be used here.
 The Minnesota group will be collecting and analyzing the PK/PD data from samples provided to them by the Einstein group and drug levels from blood samples collected by the Einstein, Melbourne, UCLA, and UEF groups.
 UBC will be providing Z944 to Einstein, Melbourne, UCLA, and UEF groups, and will therefore be responsible for synthesis, quality control issues related to this compound.

-We also include the following consultants: Dr Anatol Brain (UCLA) will be a consultant on the methods of EEG analysis for the detection of pHFOs and rHFOSs.
-Dr Istvan Mody (UCLA) will be a consultant the characterization and study of epileptogenesis related biomarkers and electrophysiological patterns.
-Dr Ashley Bush (Melbourne) will be a consultant on the use and monitoring of efficacy of deferiprone.
-Dr Chris Hovens will act as consultant on the use and monitoring of efficacy of sodium selenate.
+We also include the following consultants: Dr. Anatol Brain (UCLA) will be a consultant on the methods of EEG analysis for the detection of pHFOs and rHFOSs.
+Dr. Istvan Mody (UCLA) will be a consultant the characterization and study of epileptogenesis related biomarkers and electrophysiological patterns.
+Dr. Ashley Bush (Melbourne) will be a consultant on the use and monitoring of efficacy of deferiprone.
+Dr. Chris Hovens will act as consultant on the use and monitoring of efficacy of sodium selenate.

 Consortium Budget Arrangements: